Create New Express.js Apps in Minutes with Express Generator — SitePoint

 The

 public folder is one of the important ones: everything in this folder is accessible to people connecting to your application.
-In this folder, you’ll put JavaScript, CSS, images, and other assets that people need when they connect to your website.
+In this folder, you’ll put JavaScript, CSS, images, and other assets that people need when they load your website.

 routes